If you’ve ever been the victim of an insect bite, you know how unpleasant the experience can be.

 They are typically found in grassy or wooded areas and can be difficult to spot due to their small size.

-Ticks will attach themselves to a host and feed on their blood for sustenance, making it important to take preventative measures such as wearing protective clothing when venturing into these types of environments.
+Ticks will attach themselves to a host and feed on their blood for sustenance.
+It is important to take preventative measures such as wearing protective clothing when venturing into these environments.

-After being outside, it is important to check for ticks, as they can spread diseases such as Lyme Disease, Rocky Mountain spotted fever, babesiosis, and tularemia.
+After being outside, it is important to check for ticks, as they can spread Lyme Disease, Rocky Mountain spotted fever, babesiosis, and tularemia.

 Ticks should be removed carefully using tweezers, and the area should be washed with soap and water afterward.